Disk buffer: Cache flushing

-Mandatory cache flushing is used in Linux for implementation of write barriers in some filesystems (for example, ext4), together with Force Unit Access write command for journal commit blocks.
+Mandatory cache flushing is used in Linux for write barriers in some filesystems (for example, ext4), together with Force Unit Access write command for journal commit blocks.

 Force Unit Access (FUA)

 Force Unit Access (FUA) is an I/O write command option that forces written data all the way to stable storage.
 FUA write commands (WRITE DMA FUA EXT – 3Dh, WRITE DMA QUEUED FUA EXT – 3Eh, WRITE MULTIPLE FUA EXT – CEh), in contrast to corresponding commands without FUA, write data directly to the media, regardless of whether write caching in the device is enabled or not.
 FUA write command will not return until data is written to media, thus data written by a completed FUA write command is on permanent media even if the device is powered off before issuing a FLUSH CACHE command.

 FUA appeared in the SCSI command set, and was later adopted by SATA with NCQ.
 FUA is more fine-grained as it allows a single write operation to be forced to stable media and thus has smaller overall performance impact when compared to commands that flush the entire disk cache, such as the ATA FLUSH CACHE family of commands.

 Windows (Vista and up) supports FUA as part of Transactional NTFS, but only for SCSI or Fibre Channel disks where support for FUA is common.
 It is not known whether a SATA drive that supports FUA write commands will actually honor the command and write data to disk platters as instructed; thus, Windows 8 and Windows Server 2012 instead send commands to flush the disk write cache after certain write operations.

 Although the Linux kernel gained support for NCQ around 2007, SATA FUA remains disabled by default because of regressions that were found in 2012 when the kernel's support for FUA was tested.
 The Linux kernel supports FUA at the block layer level.